DuckyShine004/nzpmc-mini-project/README.md

 # nzpmc-mini-project
 NZPMC mini project.
 Learning how to connect the frontend to the backend.
-In this project, I learnt how to create a simple website using `React`, but most importantly, learn how the frontend, backend, and database realte to each other to create a fully functional website.
+In this project, I gained knowledge on building a basic website using `React`.
+This project has helped me understand the relationship between the frontend, backend, and database, which is crucial for developing a fully functional website.

 ### Built With
 <p align="center">